CrazyForks/gpu-kill/README.md

 - Verify GPU is properly connected

 **"No GPU vendors available"**
-- Ensure at least one GPU vendor (NVIDIA or AMD) is properly installed
+- Ensure at least one GPU vendor (NVIDIA, AMD, or Intel) is properly installed
 - Check driver installation and GPU connectivity

 ## Get Help